How long will the Samsung Galaxy S8, iPhone 7, Google Pixel, Sony Xperia XZ, HTC 10, LG G6, OnePlus 5, or any other flagship smartphone really last?

 How long will your newly purchased Samsung Galaxy S8/S8 Plus, iPhone 7/iPhone 7Plus, Google Pixel/Pixel XL, Sony Xperia XZ, HTC 10, LG G6, OnePlus 5, or any other flagship smartphone last:

-Most of the above smartphone are built with high-quality aircraft grade aluminum.
+Most of the above smartphones are built with high-quality aircraft-grade aluminum.
 Some of them are unibody while others have a separate back cover.
 Most smartphones come with the latest Gorilla Glass to protect it from small falls though you may have to opt for insurance with the manufacturer for drops that might crack your display or scratch the camera (the camera protrudes and needs protection).

 Many of the above smartphones are waterproof.
 The ones that are not waterproof can handle a few drops of water or spilled coffee but not immersion in water.

-Most of the above smartphones come with 1080P AMOLED screen.
-Others who do not have AMOLED screen come with IPS screens.
+Most of the above smartphones come with a 1080P AMOLED screen.
+Others who do not have an AMOLED screen come with IPS screens.

 Though you may never thought about it, design plays a big part in how long your smartphone will last.
 While a slim and cute smartphone may look good in your hands, it is also easily susceptible to fall because of its design.
 For any smartphone to last longer, it has to have a nice grip and a good tough body.
 Samsung’s Galaxy S8 and Apple’s iPhone 7 really feel good in your hands but are equally slippery.
 Google’s Pixel and LG’s G6 easily score over Samsung and Apple on the grip front.

-The battery is one of the most important feature for owning a long lasting smartphone.
+The battery is one of the most important features for owning a long-lasting smartphone.
 Having a removable battery helps you to keep owning your smartphone by just replacing the battery.
 Sadly, many of the above smartphones come with a non-removable battery which makes it difficult to replace.
 Though you may never need to replace the battery, a removable battery is a better option when you want to buy a smartphone which will last long.